FilippoCastellani/CaBoLo/README.md

 #Project

 # What is it ?
-This is a project concerning the use of [[Machine Learning]] in the context of Atrial Fibrillation detection.
+This is a project concerning the use of Machine Learning in the context of Atrial Fibrillation (AF) detection.
+It covers the process performed to properly preprocess raw ECG signals, extract pertinent AF-related features, and leverage these features using Machine Learning models to discern whether the ECG recording shows Normal Sinus Rhythm or Atrial Fibrillation.

 ## The purpose
 Our purpose is to reproduce the results obtained by a group of researchers from the Beijing University of Technology.
-The aformentioned team partecipated to the [[2017 PhysioNet CinC Challenge]]
+The aforementioned team participated in the 2017 PhysioNet CinC Challenge.

 ### Main aspects
 The 2017 PhysioNet/CinC Challenge aims to encourage the development of algorithms to classify, from a single short ECG lead recording (between 30 s and 60 s in length),